Ohio Turnpike Toll.com

 Are there fees for commercial fleet accounts?+

 No standard account-opening fee, no per-vehicle annual fee.
-The $0.75 monthly maintenance fee applies per transponder unless waived by trip count, but commercial accounts with high vehicle counts can negotiate the maintenance fee out of the contract.
-The administrative cost saving on consolidated billing usually outweighs any maintenance fees by a wide margin.
+The $0.75 monthly transponder lease fee applies per transponder unless waived by trip count.
+The administrative saving on consolidated billing usually outweighs the lease fees by a wide margin for fleets.

 Do service plaza fuel and food prices include any toll surcharge?+

-No. Service plazas on the Ohio Turnpike are operated by third-party concessionaires (HMSHost / Cuisine Solutions, Speedway for fuel as of 2026).
+No. Service plazas on the Ohio Turnpike are operated by third-party concessionaires.
 Prices reflect the concession lease cost and the captive-customer dynamic, not a toll-revenue line.
-The Commission does not take a cut of fuel-pump sales.

 Related pages